 We support young people making the transition to adult life with the independent living skills and confidence to succeed and avoid future homelessness.
 Most of our young people have been in the care system and/or experienced homelessness.
-We have worked with over 200 young people.
+We have worked with over 200 young people so far.

 Why are you passionate about this cause?

-I have worked with young people for 20 years.
-I have worked with young people from all backgrounds and in all situations.
+I have worked with young people for 20 years, who have come from all backgrounds and in all situations.
 Every day a young person surprises me or makes the day a better one due to their optimism and faith in the future.
 With the right support they can achieve so much and can be trusted with the decisions that most affect their lives.

-Norfolk young people have been short changed by poor services resulting in low levels of social mobility for years.
-Care-leavers and homeless young people are among those worst affected due to the lack of support.
+Norfolk young people have been short-changed by poor services, resulting in low levels of social mobility for years.
+Care-leavers and homeless young people are among those most affected due to the lack of support.
 We wanted to set something up that raised standards and tackled prejudice.